yuya-morot0/yuya-morot0.github.io/_pages/about.md

   Researcher at Hitachi, Ltd.
 - Nov.
 2017 - Mar.
 2024
   Student at Haseyama-Ogawa Laboratory in Hokkaido University
-  - Research topic: Machine learning methods using visual information from images and videos
+  - Research topic: Machine learning methods using gaze information from images and videos
 - Apr.
 2021 – Mar.
 2024
   JSPS DC1 Research Fellow, Japan Society for the Promotion of Science
 - Dec.
 2022 - Apr.
 2023